Kaboom242/quillquest-stories/Golemheart/Chapters-TheFirstMage/Chapter011.md

 It was during their third major battle on Level Four that things went seriously wrong.

 The Tome Wraith was larger and more vicious than anything they'd faced—a monstrous shadow stitched together from centuries of failed exams, bitter regrets, and abandoned dreams.
-Its aura was suffocating, a cold weight that pressed down on the group and made every breath feel heavy.
+Its form writhed constantly, pages fluttering like diseased wings, ink bleeding from wounds that opened and closed like hungry mouths.
+Its aura was suffocating, a cold weight that pressed down on the group and made every breath feel like drowning in despair.

-They fought desperately, but the Wraith was relentless.
-It lashed out with tendrils of ink and memory, targeting Willi with a precision that felt personal.
-When its attack landed, Willi's eyes went wide—then empty.
-She collapsed, her staff clattering to the ground, and the Wraith recoiled, clutching a shimmering thread of her essence before vanishing into the maze, its laughter echoing like torn pages.
+They fought desperately, but the Wraith was relentless and impossibly fast.
+It lashed out with tendrils of ink and memory that moved like liquid shadow, each strike leaving trails of corruption that ate through stone and flesh alike.
+The creature targeted Willi with a precision that felt personal, herding her away from the group with calculated malice.

+When its final attack landed—a spear of crystallized failure that punched through her magical defenses like they were tissue paper—Willi's eyes went wide with shock and terror.
+Her mouth opened in a scream that never came as something vital was torn from her soul.
+Then her eyes went empty, pupils dilating to black voids.
+She collapsed like a marionette with cut strings, her staff clattering to the ground with a sound like breaking bones.

+The Wraith recoiled, clutching a shimmering thread of her essence—her memories, her personality, everything that made Willi _Willi_—in its shadowy claws.
+The stolen essence pulsed with warm light against the creature's darkness, beautiful and terrible.
+It savored the taste for a moment before vanishing into the maze, its laughter echoing like torn pages and shattered hopes.

 Greta dropped to her knees beside Willi, panic breaking through her usual composure.
-"Her pulse is weak.
-She's breathing, but—she's not here.
-Not really."
+Her hands shook as she checked for vital signs.
+"Her pulse is weak and thready.
+She's breathing, but—" Her voice cracked.
+"She's not here.
+Not really.
+It's like looking at an empty shell."

-Lin tried to reach Willi with her magic, but the connection was blocked, as if a wall of ice had grown between them.
-Tobi hovered nearby, his usual bravado gone, voice raw: "She looks right through me.
-Like she doesn't know who I am."
+Lin tried to reach Willi with her magic, extending tendrils of plant-sense toward her friend, but the connection was blocked by something cold and absolute, as if a wall of ice had grown between them.
+Tobi hovered nearby, his usual bravado completely gone, voice raw with grief: "She looks right through me.
+Like she doesn't know who I am.
+Like she doesn't know who _she_ is."

-The silence stretched.
-The corridors felt colder, darker.
-The sense of loss was real and immediate—Willi, their anchor, was gone in all the ways that mattered.
-Greta's hands shook as she tried to recall healing spells, but nothing worked.
+The silence stretched like a wound.
+The corridors felt colder, darker, as if the very stones were absorbing their despair.
+The sense of loss was real and immediate—Willi, their anchor, their steady center, was gone in all the ways that mattered.
+Her body remained, but the spark that had organized their supplies and planned their route and kept them grounded was simply... absent.
+Greta's hands shook as she pressed them to Willi's forehead, whispering desperate prayers to the Light, her knuckles white around her sword hilt, but nothing worked.
 Tobi strummed his lute, searching for a melody that might reach her, but the notes sounded hollow.

 "We failed," Greta whispered, voice cracking.
 "We weren't strong enough."